hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I do not know if mine is right, I have already changed it one time.
 If it could be better expressed  in another way, I am here to learn!

-[17:17:02](#s_CEy6QfJrNE5PH3OhHmVvBJitweKqQuC8MJt475bn8) <hiiamboris (NOT THIS ONE)>: initial wording was funnier Ì†ΩÌ∏â
+[17:17:02](#s_CEy6QfJrNE5PH3OhHmVvBJitweKqQuC8MJt475bn8) <hiiamboris (NOT THIS ONE)>: initial wording was funnier üòâ

 [17:18:54](#KnSGKMGUYuBLDzmKAy3K4VJsP2WmlFk0XCe2WNyw__E) <ne1uno (ne1uno)>:
 https://www.macmillandictionary.com/dictionary/american/under-the-hood

 [17:21:54](#owoMZn_yHx68yniMv4n2VYlWOIPfFEgIsp2I3v61jq0) <GiuseppeChillemi (GiuseppeChillemi)>:
-@hiiamboris  Yes, everyone like to looks under Red pants and suggest how things should be done!  Ì†ΩÌ∏â
+@hiiamboris  Yes, everyone like to looks under Red pants and suggest how things should be done!  üòâ

 [17:22:37](#9cGcEwpoEOs-XEBgxlJ-M_o57ejRGFhAHYwqFkFkV48) <GiuseppeChillemi (GiuseppeChillemi)>:
 @ne1uno Thank you!

 [17:23:22](#L59HUCuZZh8dnSCpV8aOLQ9fg_oki18o50OYuYDFtyQ) <zentrog>:
 It might be an expression that doesn't quite translate.
 It sounded to me like [open kimono](https://idioms.thefreedictionary.com/open+kimono), but [under the hood](https://encyclopedia2.thefreedictionary.com/under+the+hood) is probably more appropriate.
 I like this definition a bit better than the Macmillan one.
-But you can tell us whether that was the meaning you intended Ì†ΩÌ∏ä
+But you can tell us whether that was the meaning you intended üòä

 [17:24:10](#Ox51ySA7otmuYfJx5kEyMSRop4ssGIk5XdrosyB1cCc) <ne1uno (ne1uno)>:
 refers to looking at the engine of car, ok. everyone knew what you meant.

 [17:25:59](#aGQ3rgfcWo2nowCY8kI9vMza0GqDSvOsC-IyP2yFUeY) <zentrog>:
-The fun thing about language is that everyone can assume they understand what is meant, and still be wrong Ì†ΩÌ∏â
+The fun thing about language is that everyone can assume they understand what is meant, and still be wrong üòâ

 [17:30:04](#IYetLZtFWwL5bUKk2WCLHDmQBEnowI3zRApgmNIukww) <GiuseppeChillemi (GiuseppeChillemi)>:
 But the other good think is that our brains are capable of guessing what someone really want to say, even if he uses a word a phrase with partially uncorrect terminology.